TB MANUAL AND PROTOCOLS

 CHAPTER 14: TRANSFER NOTIFICATIONS Introduction, when and how to initiate/ issue a notification (both within and outside of the United States),

-CHAPTER 16: INFECTION CONTROL Introduction, Infection Control Measures (Administrative, Environmental, Personal respiratory protection), two-step TB skin testing, estimating infectiosness and determining non-infectiousness, airborne infection isolation,hospital discharge determinations, residential setting infection control measures, social settings (school, work, other), TB infection control in patient care facilities and transportation vehicles (self-treansport, healthcare workers, emergency medical services).
+CHAPTER 16: INFECTION CONTROL Introduction, Infection Control Measures (Administrative, Environmental, Personal respiratory protection), two-step TB skin testing, estimating infectiousness and determining non-infectiousness, airborne infection isolation,hospital discharge determinations, residential setting infection control measures, social settings (school, work, other), TB infection control inpatient care facilities and transportation vehicles (self-transport, healthcare workers, emergency medical services).

 CHAPTER 17: GLOSSARY